Example: Cleaning up a CSV file

 def self.strings_match?(str1, str2)

-# Normalize both strings before comparison
+# Normalize both strings before you compare them

 clean_str1 = normalize_string(str1)